 The definite highlight of this basaltic string, UNESCO-inscribed in 2024, is Umm al-Jimal, (‘Mother of Camels’), an ancient crossroads for the nomads of the Badia and civilization to the west.
 A town with Nabatean roots, it housed a garrison in Roman times, fortified and expanded.
 But by the 6th century AD it was home to merchants, farmers and monks, roughly 5,000 people, many of them recycling the old Roman buildings as homes and neighbourhood churches.
 Many of these remained in use well into the Umayyad era until the year 749, when a terrible earthquake broke the hydraulic system at the moment trade routes shifted eastward, the Abbasid Revolution moving the focus from Damascus to Baghdad.
 Umm Al Jimal, like most of the castles of Jordan, immediately became a town of ghosts.

 The ruins of Umm al-Jimal spread out over 30 hectares beyond a brand new visitor center.
 On my first trip out here (on microbus via Zarqa in 2008), a single guard had let me through the chain-link fence and allowed me to wander, then insisted on making me tea in a tent nearby.
+Much has changed.

 Today, helpful plaques dot the ancient town along clearly-marked paths and, thanks to the Umm Al Jimal Project, you can even glimpse the old waterworks, a few of the reservoirs filled up with water again after so many centuries.